 - PAYCHECK PROTECTION PROGRAM

-The federal government has created several forms of financial relief for small businesses and nonprofits.
-One important federal program that your business may want to consider is the Paycheck Protection Program (the “PPP”), established by Section 1102 of the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).
-Volunteer lawyers from Lowenstein Sandler are helping under-resourced entrepreneurs and nonprofits apply for PPP loans.
+The federal government created several forms of financial relief for small businesses and nonprofits economically impacted by the coronavirus pandemic.
+One important federal program was the Paycheck Protection Program (the “PPP”), established by Section 1102 of the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).

-UPDATE: The CARES Act was substantially amended on June 5, 2020, with the enactment of the Paycheck Protection Program Flexibility Act of 2020 (the “Flexibility Act”).
-The Flexibility Act updates many aspects of the PPP.
-As suggested by its name, the new law is intended to give PPP borrowers more flexibility in when and how they spend their PPP funds.
+The CARES Act was substantially amended on June 5, 2020, with the enactment of the Paycheck Protection Program Flexibility Act of 2020 (the “Flexibility Act”).
+The Flexibility Act updated many aspects of the PPP.
+As suggested by its name, the law is intended to give PPP borrowers more flexibility in when and how they spend their PPP funds.

 Full FAQs about the Paycheck Protection Program are available on Lowenstein Sandler’s website.

-In addition to applying for a PPP loan, you may wish to consider which other federal, state and private financial support programs your business may be eligible for and applying for those that match your business needs.
+With the PPP now closed, you should consider which federal, state and private-sector financial support programs your business may be eligible for and apply for those that match your business needs.
 The NJ COVID-19 Business Emergency Assistance Eligibility Wizard is a helpful resource for companies and nonprofits in New Jersey.
 The New York City Department of Small Business Services offers weekly webinars on financial assistance for organizations financially impacted by COVID-19 that may be helpful for companies and nonprofits in the New York City area.
+Start Small Think Big has published a searchable list of private-sector grant and loan opportunities that covers various states and industries.

 - COVID-19 ENTREPRENEUR QUESTIONS AND ANSWERS